w3f/Grants-Program/applications/eunoia.md

 - **Team** – 5 founders covering AI, full-stack, Rust/Web3, PM, finance; 12+ prior agents/contracts built; open-source repo public.

 **Description:**
+Most startups sell AI tools to existing incumbents, but following YCombinator's ["full-stack AI"](https://www.ycombinator.com/rfs) approach, we're creating a new kind of charity platform entirely run by AI agents and decentralized smart contracts.

-Eunoia is an AI-powered, multi-chain giving platform fixing the broken charity system.
-We built Eunoia using smart AI agents called Compass that scan, rank, and recommend causes aligned with a donor’s values — all in real time.
+Our AI agents, **Compass**, autonomously scan, rank, and recommend causes aligned with a donor’s values — all in real time.
 Every donation is tracked on-chain from wallet to charity to real-world spend, ensuring every penny is accounted for.

 **Key Features:**
 - Radical Transparency